How to increase content team productivity with your CMS

 Marketing tools are created to make web editors’ lives easier.
 Let your team make the most of them with a CMS loaded with safe and tested integrations—of everything from analytics and website health optimisers to CRM and payment solutions.

 The ability to duplicate content—whether it’s a single image or an entire site—is a surefire way to boost your team’s productivity.
 With the click of a button a great CMS should let you decide whether you want to duplicate an entire hierarchy of content children, or not.

 With a CMS, your web editors should get a full view of the structure of a website, including all the internal references between your content and images.
 Both inbound and outbound links to any given content item should be featured, making it easier for your content team to remove or prevent 404s and other unfortunate effects of content reorganization.

 Managing who gets access to what can be a minefield.
 Cue access and roles management.
-A great CMS will make it easy for you to switch roles, edit permissions, re-assign people or revoke access.
+A great CMS will make it easy for you to switch roles, edit permissions, re-assign people, or revoke access.
 An even greater CMS also lets you separate different digital projects, like a corporate site, a blog, and an intranet, into different repositories—each with their own set of allowed users.

 Helpful messages and labels guide your editors as they get to grips with a new CMS, helping them avoid roadblocks and navigate the platform faster.